Multi-topic belief formation through bifurcations over signed social networks: Nonlinear belief formation dynamics

 \subsection{Connection with Networks of Beliefs theory}

-The belief formation model \eqref{eq:dynamics_with_observation} has a compelling interpretation in the context of the Networks of Beliefs (NB) theory recently proposed in social psychology \cite{dalege2023networks}.
-The NB framework consists of three main premises: \begin{enumerate} \item Beliefs can be represented as nodes in a network, with an \textit{internal} network that describes interactions of beliefs within an individual, and an \textit{external} network that describes interactions between individuals; \item Belief formation seeks to reduce \textit{dissonance} between one's internal beliefs and beliefs on the social network; \item At least three types of dissonance contribute to the formation of beliefs: \textit{personal}, \textit{social}, and \textit{external}.
-Individuals can allocate different amounts of attention to each. \end{enumerate} In our model, the belief system graph $\mathcal{G}_o$ describes the internal network and the graph product $\mathcal{G}_a \times \mathcal{G}_o$ with adjacency matrix $A_a \otimes A_o$ describes the external network in the sense of \cite{dalege2023networks}.
+The belief formation model \eqref{eq:dynamics_with_observation} has a compelling interpretation in the Networks of Beliefs (NB) theory recently proposed in social psychology \cite{dalege2023networks} and built on three premises: \begin{enumerate} \item Beliefs can be represented as nodes in a network, with an \textit{internal} network that describes interactions of beliefs within an individual, and an \textit{external} network that describes interactions between individuals; \item Belief formation seeks to reduce \textit{dissonance} between one's internal beliefs and beliefs on the social network; \item Several distinct types of dissonance contribute to the formation of beliefs; in our model we consider \textit{personal}, \textit{social}, and \textit{external ideological} dissonances.
+Individuals can allocate different amounts of attention to each. \end{enumerate} In our model, the belief system graph $\mathcal{G}_{\rm o}$ describes the internal network and the graph product $\mathcal{G}_{\rm a} \times \mathcal{G}_{\rm o}$ with adjacency matrix $A_{\rm a} \otimes A_{\rm o}$ describes the external network in the sense of \cite{dalege2023networks}.
 NB theory also distinguishes between individuals' \textit{personal} beliefs about a topic and individuals' \textit{social} beliefs, i.e. their perceptions about the beliefs of their neighbors.
 In \eqref{eq:dynamics_with_observation}, the belief state $z_{ij}$ corresponds to the personal belief of agent $i$ on option $j$ and the vector of local observations $\mathbf{y}_{ik}$ is the set of social beliefs of agent $i$ about agent $k$.